sebosp/covid-data-viz/threejs/README.md

 ## TODO
-- The graphs for delay can also contain negative values and so the graph should include the x axis at 0 marker.
 - The python created structs use "lon" instead of "lng" which is only going to lead to trouble.
 Rename.
 - Add screenshots
 - Dropdown with icons for selection with labels.